-Here’s an analogy that I think explains how the effect works: imagine, for a moment, that you’re looking at a painting; let’s say it’s a painting of an apple.
-If there are enough ‘appley’ details painted/recorded in the picture – the apple’s colours, the light catches on the apple and its shape and shadows – with enough details, accurately recorded, we can imagine that the painting looks so realistic that, if we could reach in, we could physically touch the apple.
-Or, perhaps, the form of the apple might be distorted but its colour is a perfect rendering of morning sun on the bowl of fruit, and it might remind you of a pleasant morning you spent at home with sun steaming into your kitchen.
-We only need a few plausibly accurate details and a suggestion of the rest of the data for our mind to conjure a response.
-If there are enough details represented accurately, then those blobs of apple-coloured paint uncannily remind us of reality.
+Here’s an analogy that I think explains how the effect works.
+Imagine, for a moment, that you’re looking at a painting.
+Let’s say it’s a painting of an apple.
+With enough ‘appley’ details captured on the canvas – realistic colors, texture of apple skin, shape and shadows – in our mind’s eye, the painting looks realistic.
+It feels as if we could reach in and touch the apple.
+The shape could be distorted and the color perfect, and we can still recognize a realistic apple.
+We recollect a pleasant morning at home with sun steaming into the kitchen.
+It triggers an emotional response.
+Just a few really plausible, accurate details, and a suggestion of the rest, is all we need for to conjure a response in our mind.
+If enough details are represented accurately, then those blobs of apple-colored paint uncannily remind us of reality.
 In our mind’s eye, we see a photo-realistic apple that we could reach in and touch.
-Real high fidelity sound is something like that.
+Enjoying music on a real high fidelity system is something like that.

 In the recording process, sound waves from each instrument are captured individually in the studio.
-They are converted into an electrical signal, mixed together into music, stored, amplified and then split between oddly disparate sounds radiating from woofers, midranges and tweeters: they sound nothing like the actual sound wave that emanates from a singer’s mouth or a piano’s soundboard.
-It’s our brain that stitches the chorus of incongruent sounds together and recognises that “yeah, that sounds exactly like that singer,” or “that piano sounds completely real.”
+They are converted into an electrical signal, mixed together into music, stored, amplified and then split into oddly disparate sounds radiating from woofers, mid-range speakers and tweeters – none of them sound anything like the actual sound wave that emanated from the singer’s mouth or piano’s soundboard.
+Yet our brain – amazing device that it is – stitches the incongruent chorus of sounds together and we recognize it, “yeah, that sounds exactly like a human voice,” or “that piano sounds completely real.”

-As hi-fi systems ‘improve’ in both ability and cost, their sound becomes more-and-more credible when performing a wider variety of music.
-Instead of sounding exciting only when playing acoustic sets, like to jazz, or folk or chamber music, as well as sounding better in those genres, a better system might also present rock and orchestral music with palpable realism.
-A system that plays loud when it needs to, and softly when it doesn’t, with each recorded instrument clearly defined in tone (some of them, you might not have noticed before) entertains our imagination exactly as a live band might.
-We’re not ‘listening to a song’ anymore, and we’re listening to a collection of musicians – a band – a performance – and we’re entertained in the same way as when we hear live music.
-As you invest more – money and living room space – the effect is more palpable.
+A system that plays loud when it needs to, and softly when it doesn’t, with each recorded instrument clearly defined in tone entertains our imagination exactly like a live performance does.
+We’re not ‘listening to a song’ anymore, and we’re listening to a collection of musicians – a band – an ensemble – a performance – and we’re entertained in the same way as when we hear live music.
+As you invest more – more money and more living room space – the effect is more palpable.
 It really sounds like performers are playing to you.